 Why You May Not Need Unlimited

 The unlimited plan sounds great when you sign up. $100 a month for fully unlimited.
 No worries!
 No restrictions!
 But, have you ever stopped to check just how much mobile data you are using each month?
+If you want to lower your cell phone bill, you need to know the answer.

 With the availability of WiFi — in coffee shops, stores, at work, at home, etc — you may not be using as much mobile data as you think.